akka/akka/akka-docs/rst/scala/persistence.rst

 By default, a processor is automatically recovered on start and on restart by replaying journaled messages.
 New messages sent to a processor during recovery do not interfere with replayed messages.
-New messages will only be received by that processor after recovery completes.
+New messages will only be received by a processor after recovery completes.

 Recovery customization
 ^^^^^^^^^^^^^^^^^^^^^^